Why UBC Science Co-op

 Who are UBC Science Co-op Students?

-• Pre-selected undergraduate and graduate (in Statistics) Science students who have sound academic standing, growing amounts of research/work/volunteer experience, and a balanced lifestyle (many participate in extra-curricular activities).
+• Undergraduate and graduate (in Computer Science and Statistics) Science students who participate in the Science Co-op program have met the Co-op program’s criteria for entry, which includes: sound academic standing, growing amounts of research/work/volunteer experience and a balanced lifestyle (many participate in extra-curricular activities).

 • Students are available on a Continuous Placement Model: employers hire on a first-come, first-served basis.
 Employers start posting jobs January 1, May 1, and September 1, and hiring commences soon after that for the next term.